 [12:58:35 PM] MESSAGE: Loading SketchUp SDK DLL (64-bit) 17.0.18899.0...
 [12:58:35 PM] MESSAGE: Processing outputs...
 [12:58:35 PM] MESSAGE: Processing file outputs...
 [12:58:35 PM] SUCCESS: Completed in 25.2060558021864 ms.

-Obviously, you haven't told the tool to do anything yet so it hasn't actually created any output files.
+You haven't told the tool to do anything yet so it hasn't actually created any output files.
 This is just to make sure that the BAT file is working as intended.

-This can simply go in the root element of the XML file you made in the previous step:
+These can simply go in the root element of the XML file you made in the previous step:

-Notice that this path uses the special
+Notice that this path uses the special predefined

 $(ParentPath) variable.
 This is a quick and easy way to get the path to the XML file setting the variable.
 The reason its used here is so paths in any XML file that use this variable are relative to this file, even if they're in a subfolder.

 Before you write any more of your own rules, you'll also want to include some of the tool's base rules.
 Simply add an